cdeccio/cougarnet/README.md

    that have elapsed since the virtual hosts were started by the `cougarnet` process.
  - *Hostname* (`h1`): the hostname of the virtual host from which the message was sent.
-Note that the hostname is found looking up the "address" (i.e., the path corresponding to the UNIX socket) of the peer--that is, the virtual host that sent the message--in a table maintained by the `cougarnet` process.
+Note that the hostname is found by looking up the "address" (i.e., the path corresponding to the UNIX socket) of the peer--that is, the virtual host that sent the message--in a table maintained by the `cougarnet` process.
    Thus, a virtual host must `bind()` the socket to the path corresponding to